lukas-lacko/kontent.ai/readme.md

 [Generate link to the UI from the codename](https://nestratsa.sk/temp/kontent/codename_to_ui.html)

 Feel free to download and use or edit them as you need.
-You can also access them [here](https://nestratsa.sk/temp/kontent/)